 From water sports to a Marilyn Monroe Spa, this is a hotel you don’t have to leave.
 They also offer:

 - A gorgeous spa.
 I did not have time to book a spa treatment on this trip but I did take a tour and loved it.
 Of course, many rooms and lounging areas have ocean views but this full service spa also performs beachside treatments in designated cabanas.
 Nails, makeup and hair is done in the spa’s Glamour Room, perfect for readying a girls night our or bridal party.

 - Fitness center with classes.

 - Cultural resort activities including lei making and hula lessons.

 - Snorkeling, boogie boarding, SUP and scuba diving lessons.

 - Tour of the Stars rooftop stargazing.
 This was a huge highlight for us and deserved its own post (click the link).

 - A Macy’s department store on the property full of bathing suits and resort wear.

 I can’t emphasize how convenient it is to attend a luau steps from your hotel room, especially when on a family vacation in Maui.
 My daughter and I enjoyed Drums of the Pacific, our very first luau, from the live performance to sampling local Hawaiian dishes.
 Click the link to read about our experience.

+We love it so much that it made our list of best hotels in Maui.
 As you can see, if you came to the resort and never left, you’d still feel like you had a true Hawaiian holiday.
 This well-rounded resort suits a number of travel styles but your kids are going to love this place, especially the wildlife and pool area.
 It’s a busy resort though so you’ll need to keep an eye on them, especially around the pool.